core-wg/core-responses/draft-bormann-core-responses.md

 receive by embedding the request which the response answers in the response.

-The option "Response-For" contains a request packaged as in Section 5.2 of {{-oscore}}.
+The option "Response-For" contains a request packaged as in {{Section 5.3 of -oscore}}.
 The response is then intended to serve as a response to this request.